 The County completed its first comprehensive inventory of the existing land uses in the unincorporated portions of the County in 2007.
-A second existing land use inventory was conducted in 2013 utilizing Geographic Information Systems (GIS) technology, current County records, and 2012 oblique aerial images (Pictometry).
+A second existing land use inventory was conducted in 2013 (as part of the 2013-2014 Five-Year Review) utilizing Geographic Information Systems (GIS) technology, current County records, and 2012 oblique aerial images (Pictometry).
+In 2017, as part of the Ten-Year Update, another existing land use inventory was conducted using a similar methodology as was used in 2013.
 The existing land use categories, statistics, and map are illustrated in Figure 3.1.1: Existing Land Use Pie Chart and on the following pages.